 This small island is one of the most beautiful places to visit in New Zealand with gorgeous white sand beaches and trails that take you along cliffs and into the forest.
 The main town here, Oneroa, is a cute spot known for its beachfront cafes and restaurants and local arts and crafts shops.

 Waiheke Island is my favorite day trip from Auckland as it’s only a short 35-40 minute ferry ride away.
-When I lived in Auckland, this island was one of my favorite places to visit!
+When I lived in Auckland, this island was one of my go-to places to escape the city!

 While spending a couple of hours on this scenic island is great, spending a few nights here is what I recommend to really soak up all this place has to offer.

 Let me help you plan your trip to the island with some of the best things to do while you’re here!
-I’ve included all of the different activities you can do on Waiheke Island including other essentials to know before you go like where to stay, eat, and getting there.
+I’ve included all of the different activities you can do on Waiheke Island including other essentials to know before you go like where to stay, eat, and how to get there.

 So without further ado, here is your complete guide to visiting Waiheke Island!